Image Credit: rihaij/ Pixabay

 It’s easy to lock up your ATV for the entire winter and completely ignore the fact that there’s fuel in the tank.
 Coming back to your ATV the following summer might have adverse consequences.
 If your ATV has fuel in the tank that has been sitting for months and months, it’s a good idea to drain both the tank and the carburetor and fill it with fresh fuel.
 Fresh fuel will make your engine happy, and it’ll run the way it’s supposed to.

 How do you protect your ATV while you’re away or during the off-season?
 To protect your vehicle from the elements, you should store it in a place where it won’t suffer from the ravages of rain, snow, and the like.
-You should also invest in an ATV cover.
-It’s an extra layer of protection that will also shield your ATV from the elements.
-There’s the added benefit that you won’t come back after the off-season to find your ATV covered in cobwebs and dust.
+For an extra layer of protection that will also shield your ATV from the elements you can buy an ATV cover.